microsoft/ChakraCore-wiki/JavaScript-Runtime-(JSRT)-Overview.md

 We are working on providing these functionalitiles.

 ## Promises
 An embedding application needs to provide an EnqueueJob abstract operation to queue up the promise tasks before promises can be used. **JsSetPromiseContinuationCallback** allows application to provide an EnqueueJob style callback to process the promise task queue.
-The following sample shows how to store the promise tasks and execute them after the current execution context is finished:
+The following sample shows how to store the promise tasks in a queue and execute them after the current execution context is finished:
 ```
-static void CALLBACK PromiseContinuationCallback(JsValueRef task, void *callbackState)
+void CALLBACK PromiseContinuationCallback(JsValueRef task, void *callbackState)
 {
-    // save async task in the callback.
+    // Save promise task in taskQueue.
-    *(void **)callbackState = task;
+    queue<JsValueRef> * q = (queue<JsValueRef> *)callbackState;
+    q->push(task);
 }

 void runPromiseSample()
 {
+    queue<JsValueRef> taskQueue;
     JsValueRef result;
-    JsValueRef task = JS_INVALID_REFERENCE;
-    JsValueRef callback = JS_INVALID_REFERENCE;
-    JsSetPromiseContinuationCallback(PromiseContinuationCallback, &callback);
+    JsSetPromiseContinuationCallback(PromiseContinuationCallback, &taskQueue);
     JsRunScript(
         L"//The JavaScript ES6 Promise code goes here" \
         L"new Promise(" \